Photos of the month: May | Pictures | Reuters

 A woman walks away from a damaged house after several tornadoes reportedly touched down, in Linwood, Kansas, May 29.
 REUTERS/Nate Chute

-Philadelphia 76ers center Joel Embiid and Toronto Raptors forward Kawhi Leonard wait for the game winning basket by Leonard to drop in during game seven of the second round of the NBA Playoffs in Toronto.
+Philadelphia 76ers center Joel Embiid and Toronto Raptors forward Kawhi Leonard wait for the game-winning basket by Leonard to drop in during game seven of the second round of the NBA playoffs in Toronto, Canada.
 John E. Sokolowski-USA TODAY Sports

 A student supports her fellow plebes (freshmen) as they build a human pyramid to climb the 21-foot vegetable-shortening covered Herndon Monument at the U.S. Naval Academy in Annapolis, Maryland, May 20, 2019.
 The midshipman who makes it to the top...more